NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Token.md

 EPay Advantage API Authentication
 ============================
 Clients will always need to create a security token to authenticate with the EPay Advantage API.
 It is recommened to request a token for every API call to avoid any connection issue.
 However, the token will be valid for 5 minutes.
-All API calls within that 5 minute timeframe can use the same token.
+All API calls made within that 5 minute timeframe can use the same token.
 Once it hits the 5 minute mark, it will become invalid and a new token will be needed.

 ##### Step 1: Get ClientID and Secret from EPay Advantage
 This is located on your EPay Advantage website under Settings > ![Back Office Settings](https://github.com/NodusTechnologies/ePay-Advantage/blob/master/Sections/API%20Guide/Sections/APIs/Images/BackOfficeSettings.png)